anne-marschner/SYDAG/README.md

 ### Shuffle
 For each new Dataset X:\
 **datasetXShuffleOption**: the shuffle option for the new datasets (row shuffle, column shuffle or no change).

+## FAQ
+#### Why is the installation not working?
+You need to install React and Next.js.
+Please check if this installation was successful.
+If you have problems with building the Docker containers, please check if you are executing VS Code and Docker as an administrator.

+#### Why do my generated datasets look different from what I expected?
+You can check several points:
+1. Did you specify the correct separator?
+If you specify the wrong character, it is possible that the tool will read the entries of a whole row as one single entry.
+2. Did you specify error methods?
+If you chose to enable noise, you must specify what methods SYDAG is allowed to use.
+If you do not choose methods, SYDAG cannot add errors.
+3. Did you use normalization?
+If you choose to apply normalization and preserve the key constraints, it is possible that fewer errors than you expected appear in your relations.
+This happens because, in that case, SYDAG does not add errors to the key and foreign key columns.
+You can either choose a higher percentage, which will cause more of the non-key columns to receive noise, or choose a smaller percentage of normalization.
+That will cause fewer foreign-key columns, and therefore more columns remain to receive noise.